iancanderson/mondeal/README.md

 - Double The Rent
 - House
 - Hotel
-- 2 color property wildcards
+- 2-color property wildcards (in addition to the "any color" wild card)
+- If a player has more cards for a color than the set limit, start a new set for that color